 If you cannot tolerate imperfections, even those you can't view, choose a VVS2 or better diamond.
 About 10% of most diamonds sold fall into this category.

 The most used range is the VS1 VS2 diamond.
-These diamonds look flawless to the naked eye, and are a fraction of the price of a exquisite diamond.
+These diamonds look flawless to the naked eye, and are a fraction of the price of an exquisite diamond.
 Almost 50% of all diamonds acquired fall under this range.

 The following most popular variety is SI1, where the blemishes usually are not significant enough to influence the appearance of the diamond for the casual observer.
 Generally, consumers choose for this clarity range in exchange for a bigger cut or color quality.
 This combination typically results in a lovely, lively diamond with flaws detectable only upon close inspection.
 In diamonds under 1 carat, the exact same can be claimed for an SI2 grade.
 In diamonds more than 1 carat (where clarity is more important, and SI2 inclusions tend to be easier to find), an SI2 is usually half the price tag on a VS1 diamond.
 About one-third of diamonds offered fall into the SI1 SI2 range.

 If you are mainly focused on size and cost, I1 could be your best clarity solution.
-While the inclusions are apparent for the unaided eye, many shoppers believe it is to worth the sacrifice for what it returns in size.
+While the inclusions are apparent for the unaided eye, many shoppers believe it is worth it the sacrifice for what it returns in size.

 The bigger the diamond, the easier imperfections are recognized; therefore Clarity becomes more important.
 For diamonds over 2 carats, a clarity grade of VS2 or higher will be the safest choice for preventing any signs of visible inclusions.
 In diamonds between 1 and 2 carats, clarity grades of SI1 or better won't have inclusions easily visible to the naked eye.
 In diamonds under 1 carat, clarity should be the least considered of the traditional 4 Cs.